TheGoldenChicken/P-pipe/dev_log.md

 UPDATE: Right now, it appears uv doesn't have any active VIRTUAL_ENV variable, yet I can still run `uv add pytest` from ppipe/dispatcher/, but not from ppipe/, so it may be fixed?
 Who knows!

+# 30-09-2025

+Solid day, lotta stuff got done.
+Should have written during the day.
+Oh well.

+Worked on drive data dispatcher from scratch.

+Took a little work and finagling to get it to work with Google drive.
+Since you have to set up API access and such.
+Created a new project in google Cloud so I don't use mlops project.
+Set billing limit to 200 kr (playing it safe)
+Created credentials file (that will most certainly not get pushed to Github) The credentials can be used for oauth2 login.
+From here, was also possbile to create a token file so as long as we have that, and it is not expired, we can keep using it.
+Should set up some headless way of doing it.
+There is something something about authorized users and whatnot, didn't look into it.
+Bundled the whole drive access thing to two functions and one file.

+Worked on data dispatcher.
+Discovered that drive doesn't care about folder names, but goes by folder_ids.
+Might cause problems Considered making challenges intended_data_location create some kind of uuid_extension so we're sure there is no overlap between them.
+    This is also good for testing
+There may be a workaround by switching up the backend.
+For now, when the dispathcher finds an already existing folder, it just assumes it can safely dispatch to that folder.
+Otherwise, it'll create the folder and update permissions.
+But should probably separate logic of **initialization of challenges** from **dispatching data to challenges**.
+In Drive its forgiving, elsewhere it may not be.
+If two or more folders exist, it fails, however (on purpose, nice).
+Uploads as an io bistream thingy, but that is so we don't need to save a local copy of .csv and whatnot when we upload.

+Thought about getting multiple fetchers, may be redudant, we can just force users to upload to a specific location, shouldn't be a problem.

+Decided on making a python orchestraot which deconstructs a transaction JSON, finds and uses uses the correct fetcher, finds the correct dispatcher and calls it.
+This isn't exactly in line with what we thought that we coudl just take a failed transaction and add it straight to unit testing the dispathcer, that way ensuring us against regressions.
+But as long as we keep a working orchestrator (through good unit testing), shoudln't be a problem.
+Also allows us to standardize, and add more logic to how we handle arguments in the JSON.
+Also requires we only write one CLI
+Simplifies Rust code (only has to call one CLI) Simplifies integration tests (only one CLI)
+Does add *some* redundant behavior in how it always looks for the same arguments to unpack, we may be able to handle this by having more optional arguments on the db-side of things.
+Right now, doesn't work too well with passing arguments around as **kwargs, *args and whatnot.
+Thought I had something good going and then went away from it to go for something simpler.
+It uses a "JSON unpacker function", which may seem redundant or stupid, but I think it is the right decision, since all problems with missing or extra args or kwargs, will come as errors from that funciton, rather than somewhere else.
+Should make testing easier?
+Will really have to talk to Nicki about this.
+Decided to schedule next meeting soon.
+Christian might also have some ideas.
+He mentioned typed dicts, dataclasses, and his preference for the former.
+I lean more towards dataclasses now, tbh.

+UV environment started acting up (couldn't find click installation) Did all kinds of shit to try to fix it
+Was only fixed by moving .venv out into its original location (fine you win, you petulant computer-child)

+Almost pushed secrets to Github (twice) (shitty .gitignore after moving stuff around) Github didn't wanna do it, something something "GITHUB PUSH PROTECTION" No idea I'd enabled that.
+Made an issue to find out when/how it got enabled and how to configure it.
+In same vein: Also made issue to start using pre-commit.
+Probably should have from beginning, tbh.

+Next time, will work on cleaning, writing unittests and integration tests.
+Then will work on what to show Nicki for next meeting, as well as what questions we may have.
+Then will work on more unittesting and integration testing for backend module.
+Merge drive branch into main and such...

+All code works.
+Have made it a point to have each commit work code-wise.
+Christian mentioned something something makes regression to another branch automatic-ish testing possible and good.
+Ask him about it

+Still have 21 weeks and we have a solid framework Nice.
+Good job
+We're on this